-In order to receive educational and training materials APH offers, the adult student must be enrolled in the Federal Quota program.
-To be eligible the adult student must:
+In order to receive educational and training materials APH offers, the school-aged student (preschool through grade twelve) must be enrolled in the Federal Quota program.
+To be eligible the schoolaged student must:

-- Meet the definition of blindness (MDB) or Function at the definition of blindness (FDB) due to a brain injury and submit the appropriate supporting documents. - Submit a parent permission if the adult student has a guardian. - Have a written plan of instruction. - Have received a minimum of 2Ø hours of documented instruction per week for 12 weeks in a vocational/educational or rehabilitative program in the previous calendar year.
-The 12 weeks do not need to be consecutive.
-Leisure programs do not qualify for this program.
+- Meet the definition of blindness (MDB) or Function at the definition of blindness (FDB) due to a brain injury and submit the appropriate supporting documents. - Submit a parent permission. - Have a written plan of instruction (an IFSP or IEP under the Individuals with Disabilities Education Act, or any other written education plan). - Be registered with the reporting agency on the "as of" date - Working at less than college level.